Problem with your heating?

-- Double check that the gas, electrical and water supplies to your appliance, are turned on – somebody could’ve accidentally turned them off – an indicator light or a digital display on the boiler should be visible if electricity is supplied.
+- Double check that the gas, electrical and water supplies to your appliance are turned on – somebody could have accidentally turned them off.
+An indicator light or a digital display on the boiler should be visible if electricity is supplied.
 If this isn’t the case, check the fuse.

 - Use the reset button on your boiler to reset it.

 - Try kickstarting your boiler back into action by putting your central heating on maximum for a short while.